 - Preheat the oven to 180 C (350 F)

-- Prepare a muffin pan, by brushing the muffin tray with butter and dusting it with flour.
-Tap off the excess flour.
+- Prepare a muffin pan, by brushing the muffin tray with melted butter or by spraying with cooking spray.

-- In a bowl, whisk together the all-purpose-flour, whole wheat flour, baking powder and baking soda.
+- In a bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
 Set this aside.

 - Transfer the batter to the prepared muffin pan, and bake for 20 minutes until the muffins are done.
+The muffins should be a light golden brown when done.
 Check with a toothpick to see if the muffins are done, before taking them out.